amargon/nodebb-plugin-discord-notification/README.md

 ## Configuration

 1. Install the plugin and activate it.
-2. Create a Discord webhook (Server Settings &rarr; Webhooks).
+2. Create a Discord webhook (Server Settings &rarr; Integrations).
     You’ll get an URL like `https://discord.com/api/webhooks/<Webhook ID>/<Webhook Token>`.
 3. Fill in **Webhook URL** field on the plugin settings page.
 4. Restart NodeBB.